inab/observatory-api/readme.md

 The API will be available at `http://localhost:3500`.

+### Versioning

+After a pull request is merged, the version of the API should be updated.
+This is done by adding the new version to `VERSION` and then running the script `update_version.sh`.
+This script will update the version to the last version in `VERSION` file and commit the changes.

 ### Ready-to-use database

 To facilitate the testing of the Observatory API, a docker-compose to deploy and populate a full and ready-to-use database is available (`mongo-compose/docker-compose.yml`).